Skip to content

 Summary

 The RunCollection class is a powerful tool for comparative analysis of machine learning experiments.
-Its filtering, grouping, and aggregation capabilities enable efficient extraction of insights from large sets of experiments, helping you identify optimal configurations and understand performance trends.
+Its filtering, grouping, and data extraction capabilities enable efficient extraction of insights from large sets of experiments, helping you identify optimal configurations and understand performance trends.